mentembyunsw/topics/2b2c5e648979/content.md

 How are you connected to the picture your words and facts are painting?

-Recall your notes from Module 2 ‘Presence, Occasion, Address’.
+Recall your notes from Topic 2, ‘Presence, Occasion, Address’.
 What are you invested in professionally:

 - Customers?
 - The product?